luvaihassanali/wxpassman/README.md

 	<true/>
 ```

-Create ICNS from 1024x1024 png (must be renamed to wxmac.icns for build)
+To create ICNS from 1024x1024 png (must be renamed to wxmac.icns for build):
 https://stackoverflow.com/questions/12306223/how-to-manually-create-icns-files-using-iconutil
 ```
 mkdir MyIcon.iconset